Learning To Guide Human Decision Makers With Vision-Language Models

-\paragraph{Data set.} We evaluate \method on the \MimicCXR data set \citep{johnson2019mimic}, one of the largest publicly available medical decision data sets, consisting of $227,835$ radiology reports and $377,110$ chest X-ray scans.
+\textbf{Data set}.
+Next, we evaluate \method on the \underline{\MimicCXR} data set \citep{johnson2019mimic}, one of the largest publicly available medical decision data sets, consisting of $227,835$ radiology reports and $377,110$ chest X-ray scans.
 We focus on the \textit{findings} and the \textit{impression} sections of the reports.
-As shown in \cref{fig:example}, the findings are text-based descriptions of what can be observed in the scan, and constitute the basis on top of which the expert forms their impression, i.e., their initial opinion about the potential pathologies of a patient.
+As shown in \cref{fig:sidebyside} (right) the findings are text-based descriptions of what can be observed in the scan, and constitute the basis on top of which the expert forms their impression, \ie their initial opinion about the potential pathologies of a patient.
 We discarded examples where either findings or impressions were not available, resulting in the \textit{training}, \textit{validation} and \textit{test} splits presented in \cref{tab:mimic_data}.

-\paragraph{Vision-language Models}.
-We apply \method to {three} vision-language models: \RTWOGEN \citep{chen2020generating}, \RTWOGENCNM \citep{chen2022cross} {and, \RTWOGENMAMBA \citep{sun2025r2gen}.} {\RTWOGEN is a memory-driven transformer specifically designed for pathological report generation from chest X-ray images, while \RTWOGENCNM uses a cross modal network (CMN) in order to achieve better mapping between diverse modalities.
+\textbf{Vision-language Models}.
+We apply \method to {three} vision-language models: \RTWOGEN \citep{chen2020generating}, \RTWOGENCNM \citep{chen2022cross} {and, \RTWOGENMAMBA \citep{sun2025r2gen}.} {\RTWOGEN is a memory-driven transformer \citep{vaswani2017attention} specifically designed for pathological report generation from chest X-ray images, while \RTWOGENCNM uses a cross modal network (CMN) in order to achieve better mapping between diverse modalities.
 Finally, \RTWOGENMAMBA leverages a recent \textsc{Mamba} state-space model in its encoder architecture.} The \RTWOGEN architecture builds on the observation that similar radiographs may correspond to reports sharing similar patterns.
-To exploit this, it employs a pre-trained CNN model to extract patch features and encoding these into hidden states with an encoder.
+To exploit this, it employs a pre-trained CNN model to extract patch features and encodes these into hidden states with an encoder.
 A decoder then maps the hidden states into words at each time point with the help of a relational memory and memory-driven conditional layer normalization.
 The relational memory component allows the transformer to store and repurpose shared patterns and thus generate more coherent reports \citep{chen2020generating}. \citet{chen2022cross} argues that the existing literature offers only limited scope for proper alignment across modalities.
 Addressing this issue, the authors developed \RTWOGENCNM, a cross modal network where the encoded features of an image is fed to the CMN module to obtain the memory representations.
 A similar operation is done for the text embeddings.
 Thus, the shared information of the text and visual features can be stored in the memory.
 In particular, the CMN module employs a matrix where each row of the matrix is allotted for cross-modal memory information for image and texts.